piceaTech/node-gitlab-2-github/README.md

 #### gitlab.projectID

-Leave it null for the first run of the script.
+Leave it null for the first run of the script (leave csvImport.projectMapCsv empty either).
 Then the script will show you which projects there are.
 Can be either string or number.
+Leave it null if you want to import multiple projects via csv file (set `csvImport` instead).

 #### gitlab.listArchivedProjects